6307:39941Share edittextuser=97263 post_id=39941 initial_post_id=0 thread_id=6307

 URLs and References

-All of the data is downloaded from online sources as part of the exercise, and download instructions are included in the exercises.
+Most of the data is downloaded from online sources as part of the exercise, and download instructions are included in the exercises.
+Several data sets are also provided in the zipped folder of teaching materials below.

 The exercise also requires a table of datum transformations, which can be downloaded from the ESRI web site at: